-- 1. Name - 2.
-Student ID Number - 3.
-Major - 4.
-College - 5.
-Position being appointed to - 6.
-A list of Campus Organization Memberships and Positions held and for what duration, past and present. - 7.
-All UNOSGA Positions held and for what duration, past and present. - 8.
-Resume - 1..15.2.1.2.
-The Vice President of Legislative Affairs shall make this information available for all bodies that are deliberating the appointment. - 1..15.2.2.
-The oral announcement at the next Senate Session following a vacancy. - 1..15.2.2.1.
-The oral announcement shall not take place until after the filing of an Appointment Form with the Vice President of Legislative Affairs. - 1..15.3.
-Following the formal announcement at the Senate Session, the UNOSGA Senate Rules Committee must conduct an appointment hearing for the appointee no later than two days prior to the next scheduled senate session. - 1..15.3.1.
-It may take place as a part of the agenda of their scheduled weekly meetings, timeframe permitting. - 1..15.3.2.
-The UNOSGA President may contact the Senate Parliamentarian and Senate Chief Communications Officer prior to the oral announcement at the Senate Session. - 1..15.3.2.1.
-Once contacted the Parliamentarian may schedule an Appointment Hearing meeting time with the Office Manager. - 1..15.3.2.2.
+- 1.15.2.1.1.7.
+All UNOSGA Positions held and for what duration, past and present. - 1.15.2.1.1.8.
+Resume

+- 1.15.2.1.2.
+The Vice President of Legislative Affairs shall make this information available for all bodies that are deliberating the appointment. - 1.15.2.2.
+The oral announcement at the next Senate Session following a vacancy. - 1.15.2.2.1.The oral announcement shall not take place until after the filing of an Appointment Form with the Vice President of Legislative Affairs. - 1.15.3.
+Following the formal announcement at the Senate Session, the UNOSGA Senate Rules Committee must conduct an appointment hearing for the appointee no later than two days prior to the next scheduled senate session. - 1.15.3.1.
+It may take place as a part of the agenda of their scheduled weekly meetings, timeframe permitting. - 1.15.3.2.
+The UNOSGA President may contact the Senate Parliamentarian and Senate Chief Communications Officer prior to the oral announcement at the Senate Session. - 1.15.3.2.1.
+Once contacted the Parliamentarian may schedule an Appointment Hearing meeting time with the Office Manager. - 1.15.3.2.2.
 Once contacted the Senate Chief Communication Officer may publicize the appointment.

-1..16.
+1.16.
 Non-Binding Resolutions:

-1..16.1.
+- 1.16.1.
 A non-binding resolution is a written motion adopted by a deliberative body that cannot progress into a law.
-The

-- substance of the resolution can be anything that can normally be proposed as a motion. - 1..16.2.
-This type of resolution may be used to express the body's approval or disapproval of something that they cannot otherwise vote on, due to the matter being handled by another jurisdiction, or being protected by a constitution. - 1..16.3.
-This type of resolution carries no legal weight, only stating the opinion of that deliberative body. - 1..16.4.
-The Legislative, Privateer Council, and Executive Departments may adopt Non-Binding Resolutions. - 1..16.4.1.
-After the adoption of a Non-Binding Resolution by any of these Departments the remaining bodies may vote to also adopt the Non-Binding Resolution. - 1..16.5.
-A Non-Binding Resolution is adopted by a simple majority vote of the present voting members of the department's deliberative body attempting to adopt it. - 1..16.6.
-Non-Binding Resolutions are either: - 1..16.6.1.
-A Simple Resolution A Non-Binding Resolution adopted by One Department. - 1..16.6.2.
-A Joint Resolution A Non-Binding Resolution adopted by Two Departments. - 1..16.6.3.
+The substance of the resolution can be anything that can normally be proposed as a motion. - 1.16.2.
+This type of resolution may be used to express the body's approval or disapproval of something that they cannot otherwise vote on, due to the matter being handled by another jurisdiction, or being protected by a constitution. - 1.16.3.
+This type of resolution carries no legal weight, only stating the opinion of that deliberative body. - 1.16.4.
+The Legislative, Privateer Council, and Executive Departments may adopt Non-Binding Resolutions. - 1.16.4.1.
+After the adoption of a Non-Binding Resolution by any of these Departments the remaining bodies may vote to also adopt the Non-Binding Resolution.

+- 1.16.5.
+A Non-Binding Resolution is adopted by a simple majority vote of the present voting members of the department's deliberative body attempting to adopt it. - 1.16.6.
+Non-Binding Resolutions are either: - 1.16.6.1.
+A Simple Resolution A Non-Binding Resolution adopted by One Department. - 1.16.6.2.
+A Joint Resolution A Non-Binding Resolution adopted by Two Departments. - 1.16.6.3.
 A UNOSGA Resolution A Non-Binding Resolution adopted by the Executive, Legislative, and Judicial Departments.

-1..17.
+1.17.
 Student Referendums: